 - In business, one needs to keep bearing such losses and keep moving forward.

 - At times we moved slowly, but we never moved backward.

 - In 2018 we added a new offering in ProfitBooks i.e. white label accounting solution.
-The solution is useful for large scale book-keeping firms and also Fintech companies which are dealing with SMEs.
+The solution is useful for large-scale book-keeping firms and also Fintech companies that are dealing with SMEs.

 Things are hard only until the time you think they are hard.

 Work towards them and they start getting easier.
 And before you know it, you’ve done it all.
 Give it a try.
 You’ll not be disappointed.

 I feel starting a venture requires a clear problem-solving idea...if you feel your idea is right, everything else will follow!

 I have seen many friends making a great career in the corporate world and they are really happy contributing to the respective organizations in their respective positions.

 But if you feel you can contribute to society more greatly by starting a business of your own, then you must take a leap and start a venture.